 The librarians of Kean University’s Nancy Thompson Learning Commons collaborate with Kean faculty in providing support services meant to help students practice the information literacy skills necessary for conducting library research and gathering/using relevant information for course assignments, career development, and life-long learning.

-Library instruction support is provided in the following formats:
+Information literacy support is provided through the following library instruction options:

-* LEARN: Most students and faculty members should have automatically been enrolled in the LEARN Blackboard module.
-If you do not see "LEARN (Library Essentials for Access and Research Navigation)" listed under "My Courses" in your own Blackboard account, then please complete the "self-enrollment" steps described in the LEARN Self-Enroll Video or LEARN Self-Enroll handout.
+* LEARN: The LEARN module is available through Canvas.
+Many students and faculty members using Blackboard will already see "LEARN (Library Essentials for Access and Research Navigation)" listed under "My Courses" in their own Blackboard account.
+If the LEARN module does not appear under "My Courses," then please complete the "self-enrollment" steps described in the LEARN Self-Enroll Video or LEARN Self-Enroll handout.